karmaniverous/get-dotenv/README.md

 * Load variables for a specific environment or none.
 * Specify a default environment, override the default with an existing environment variable, and override both with a direct setting.
-* Drive the current git branch to an environment variable.
+* Derive the default environment from the current git branch
 * Exclude public, private, global, environment-specific, or dynamic variables.
 * Execute a &&-delimited series of shell commands after loading variables, optionally ignoring errors.